Bite wound

 - Cut the hair around the wound.

-- Thoroughly wash superficial wounds with fresh tap water and soap, and remove visible foreign bodies.
-There are different recommendations for this, but tap water is nearly sterile.
+- Thoroughly wash superficial wounds with fresh tap water and soap and remove any visible foreign bodies.
+There are different recommendations for this, but tap water is almost sterile.

-- Cover the wound with a light bandage that is as sterile as possible.
-Do not tie it too tightly and loosen it after a certain time.
+- Cover the wound with a bandage that is as sterile and light as possible.
+Do not tie it too tightly and loosen it again after a certain time.

 - Do not apply any ointments.

-- If possible, consider legal consequences while still on site and register the contact details of the owner of the involved dog if applicable.
+- If possible, think about the legal consequences on site and, if necessary, register the contact details of the owner of the dog involved.

 Diagnosis